Lifecycle & Methodology | By Alan Calder | Read time minutes

-- To adopt a clearly defined risk management plan at programme and project level that reflects corporate level risk treatment requirements.
+- To adopt a clearly defined risk management plan at the programme and project level that reflects corporate-level risk treatment requirements.

-- To institute a monitoring framework to inform the board of progress and provide an early alert of divergence or slippage in any of the critical success factors.
+- To institute a monitoring framework to inform the board of progress and provide an early alert of divergence or slippage in any critical success factors.

 - To commit funding only on a phased basis.

 - To ensure that internal audit is capable and accountable directly to the board for providing regular, timely and unambiguous reports on project progress, slippage, budget, requirements specification and quality requirements.
-Where there is project divergence the board should not release further funds until the cause of the divergence has been fully dealt with.
+Where there is project divergence, the board should not release further funds until the cause of the divergence has been dealt with fully.

-In selecting a project management methodology the organisation needs to choose an approach that is appropriate to its project objectives and development environment.
-By far the most popular methodology is PRINCE2, the successor to PRINCE (Projects in Controlled Environments), which was developed by the UK Office of Government Commerce.
-While PRINCE was originally developed for IT projects, PRINCE2 project management has incorporated substantial feedback and is now a generic, best-practice approach for all types of projects.
-Since its introduction in 1989, PRINCE2 project management has become widely used in both the public and private sectors and is now a de facto global standard.
+A very popular project management methodology is PRINCE2, the successor to PRINCE (Projects in Controlled Environments), which the UK Office of Government Commerce developed.
+While PRINCE was created initially for IT projects, PRINCE2 project management has incorporated substantial feedback and is now a generic, best-practice approach for all types of projects.
+Since its introduction in 1989, PRINCE2 project management has become widely used in the public and private sectors and is now a global standard.

-PRINCE2 project management uses a structured methodology, which means managing a project in a logical and organised way, following clearly defined steps and well-understood roles and responsibilities.
+PRINCE2 project management uses a structured methodology, which means managing a project logically and organised, following clearly defined steps and well-understood roles and responsibilities.
 It perfectly matches the requirements of a project governance regime by delivering the following attributes to any project:

 - A controlled and organised start, middle and end.

-- Regular reviews of progress against plan and against the business case.
+- Regular reviews of progress against the plan and the business case.